 Community Dinners: Several times a year, all students, families, and friends are invited to share a potluck dinner on campus.
 These evenings are a chance to get to know each other better by enjoying a meal and games and activities.

 Eighth Grade: As the “seniors” on campus, 8th graders enjoy a number of traditions including painting the rock, two class trips, writing a letter to their future selves before graduation, choosing their graduation speaker and gift to the school, an end-of-year slide show celebrating their years at Canterbury, and an 8th-grade only chapel in May, among other things.
+All 8th graders write sermons to share their reflections and wisdom on a topic of their choosing, and most choose to preach it to the student body, faculty, and some parents - often more than 400 people!

 Families: Each student is part of a Canterbury Family, a group of students led by an 8th grader with at least one student from each grade.
 Families meet regularly for special activities, to perform outreach projects, have lunch, or sit together in chapel.